Assign security connectors to a policy

 to a threat category or a custom list:

 - In the threat or the Custom List tab, select the Block action for a threat category or list.
 If you applied the Strict policy template, you may not need to perform this step.

 - In the Response to User menu, select Error Page.
 If you applied the Strict policy template, you may not need to perform this step.

 - In the Security Connector menu, select a security connector.
 To support HTTP or HTTPS traffic, make sure you upgrade security connector to version 2.5.0 or later.

 - Repeat steps 7a to 7c to assign a security connector to other categories or lists.

-- To enable alerts for a list, toggle the Send Alert option to on.
+- To enable alerts, toggle the Send Alert option to on.

 - Click Save.

 - Deploy the configuration changes to the ETP network.
 For instructions see the Deploy Configuration Changes help topic.

 - Test the security connector

 - Add email addresses for Security Connector upgrade notifications